cloudfoundry/go-cf-api/docs/docs/loadtests.md

 ### VM Resources

-Metrics where basically the same between this run and the one with unlimited DB connections.
+Metric values were essentially the same between this run and the one with unlimited DB connections.
-The exception beeing DB connections and transactions per second of course.
+The exception being DB connections and transactions per second of course.
 #### DB connections and transactions per second
 ![](/img/loadtests/v1/netdata/gosingle_db_transactions.png)
 The DB connections show around 30 connections because another `cloud_controller_ng` instance is connected at the same time but without any load.

 ### Summary

-We estimate the Go implementation can serve around 1k transactions on a single DB connection when not beeing limited by CPU but instead the DB connection.
+We estimate the Go implementation can serve around 1k transactions on a single DB connection when not being limited by CPU but instead the DB connection.
 As 1k DB transactions correlate to 320 `/v3/security_groups/:guid` calls and 250 `/v3/buildpacks` calls, it could theoretically handle `320req/s * 5000 connections = 1600000` so 1.6 million requests per second over 5k DB connections for `/v3/security_groups/:guid`.
 This probably won't actually be achievable since the DB could never handle this many transactions (`1000 transactions per second * 5k connections = 5 million`).
 However this does indicate that for the Go implementation, the number of DB connections should not be a limit anymore - rather the VM and DB performance.

 ### Raw Measurements